-If you’re not currently eating breakfast, or you’re finding yourself starving an hour after eating it, you may not be eating the right things.
+If you’re not currently eating breakfast, or you’re finding yourself starving an hour after eating it, you may not be getting in enough vegan breakfast protein.
 I see this as a common theme with many of my weight loss clients – and it sets them up for failure.

 Read on to learn the benefits of breakfast for weight loss and 10 healthy vegan breakfasts for weight loss.